|Why it's useful|

 - Using the scenario above, let's assume your links from the contact buttons look something like http://[surveylink]?staffmember=joe

-- In the survey editor, drag in the Hidden value field.
+- In the survey editor, drag in the Hidden value element.
 Although the field won't show to your respondents, it will show to you in reporting - so locate it somewhere that makes sense (often putting it as the last field in a survey is a good option).

-- Optional: You can also assign this value to a contact data field (see our guide on this for more details).
+- Optional: You can also assign this value to a contact data field (see our guide on this for more details)

-- Save the survey as usual.
+- Save the survey as usual